Telfair County License Hearing Guide

 The hearing officer will make a decision based on the evidence presented.
 Possible outcomes include:

-- Suspension Upheld: The hearing officer finds that the evidence supports the suspension of your license.
+- Suspension Upheld: The hearing officer finds that the evidence supports the license suspension.
+Your license will be suspended for the applicable period.

-- Suspension Overturned: The hearing officer finds that the evidence does not support the suspension, and your license is reinstated.
+- Suspension Overturned: The hearing officer finds that the evidence does not support the license suspension.
+Your license will be reinstated.

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you may be eligible for a hardship or restricted license.
-This allows you to drive under specific circumstances.
+Even if your license is suspended, you may be eligible for a limited driving permit, often called a "hardship license" or "restricted license," which allows you to drive under specific circumstances.

 Getting Your License Back